Sustainable Agriculture Pays Off For a Florida Cabbage Farm

 Conservation Agriculture Pays Off

-Robert and Chuck liked the results so much they decided to apply the 4Rs to all their fields.
+Robert and Chuck liked the trial results so much they decided to apply the 4Rs to all their fields.
 With advice from the local Certified Crop Advisor, David then helped them implement the other Rs—the right source, right rate and right time.
 David also helped them modify their irrigation practices to conserve water and further reduce runoff from the fields.
 Lastly, he encouraged the Sams to add cover crops (noncash crops grown in the off-season) after harvest to help take up excess nutrients, reduce erosion and improve soil health.

 All of these conservation farming practices have the added benefit of building more resilience into the Sams’ farm soils to extreme weather events, such as large swings in temperatures, torrential rains, droughts and more.

 “We liked what David was showing us,” says Robert.
 “With the changes we made, we found we could improve yields considerably, use less water, improve our nutrient management and get this operation more efficient.”

 With these operational changes on the farm, yields have soared.
 Even though the Sams are farming fewer acres than before (because about 1,000 acres of their former fields have been sold to development), their yields have more than doubled.